 On a U.S. State Department press briefing, on March 11th, Ned Price, Department Spokesperson, was given a loaded question, that attempted to push the Biden Administration to fall into this dangerous trap.
 The journalist’s intervention was not a question, but an attack on the Biden Administration, for previously stating that selling weapons to Egypt does not interfere with the U.S. commitment to advancing human rights in the country.
 Then, the journalist pressed Price to confirm that the U.S. would be freezing the military aid to Egypt, as a result.

 Price’s response was wise and balanced.
 He confirmed that the U.S. is working with the Egyptian state on the issue, without this affecting the bilateral ties and the mutual interests of the two countries.
 “Egypt plays an important role in promoting some of our key interests in the region: regional security and stability through the guardianship of the Suez Canal; counterterrorism cooperation; and its leadership in promoting Middle East peace.
 Secretary Blinken has had an opportunity to discuss some of these issues with his Egyptian counterpart, Foreign Minister Shoukry;” said Price.

 Human rights are values dearly embraced by most Egyptians, especially the young people who led the revolution, in 2011.
-It is true that Egypt still suffers a lag on the advancement of political and civil rights.
+It is true that Egypt still suffers a lag in the advancement of political and civil rights.
 But, on the flip side, President El-Sisi has been relentlessly working, for six years, on advancing economic, social, and cultural rights.
-The progress made, under El-Sisi leadership, in terms with improving the living conditions of the poor, empowering women’s role in public life, and improving the status of religious freedom, is unprecedented.
+The progress made, under El-Sisi's leadership, in terms of improving the living conditions of the poor, empowering women’s role in public life, and improving the status of religious freedom, is unprecedented.

 Also, read on Sada Elbalad